freenas/freenas-docs/userguide/services.rst

    device name is to check the box :guilabel:`Show console messages` in
    :menuselection:`System --> Advanced`.
-   Plug in the USB device and console messages show the name of the */dev/ugenX.X* device, where the X's are the numbers that show on the console.
+   Plug in the USB device and look for a */dev/ugen* or */dev/uhid* device name in the console messages.

 `upsc(8) <http://www.networkupstools.org/docs/man/upsc.html>`_
 can be used to get status variables from the UPS daemon such as the